gopicolo/Nanatsuiro-Drops/README.md

 # Nanatsuiro★Drops Text Tool

 A pair of Python scripts for extracting, editing, and repacking in-game text from the **PC version of Nanatsuiro★Drops**.
-This tool was created for translation purposes, but may also work with other visual novels using the same engine.
+This tool was created for Nanatsuiro★Drops, but may also work with other visual novels using the same engine.

 ---